saflamini/hardhat-local-console/README.md

 However, it's much easier to tinker with new projects locally.
 This repo will help you run the console locally so that you can make this happen!

+## Prerequisites
+1. You must have docker installed and open on your machine.
+If it's not open, you'll get errors that the 'docker daemon is not running'
+2. Make sure that your port 8545 is open and that you don't have any processes already running on port 5001 or port 5432.
+To check whether or not a process is running on these ports, you can use `lsof -i :8545` and then kill those process by taking the PID number returned by `lsof` and running `kill PID`

 ## Steps to Run The Console Locally

-1. Open the example-project folder in your terminal and run `npm install` then `npx hardhat node --hostname 0.0.0.0` (do this in a separate terminal window)
-2. Inside of the example-project folder, run `yarn hardhat run scripts/runDeployContractsAndToken.js --network localhost`.
-This will deploy the framework to your local env.
-You should see logs at this point
-3. Next, cd into the `subgraph` folder run `yarn` then `yarn prepare-local`.
-Make sure you have docker available on your machine for step 4.
-4. Inside of that same folder, run `docker-compose up`.
-At this stage, you should be able to see some logs in the node terminal window web3_client, etc.
-5. finally run: `yarn build-and-deploy-local` inside of the subgraph folder, this will deploy the subgraph and if the previous step went fine then querying `{events {id }}` at your local subgraph endpoint should yield some entities
-6. Start up the console locally by running `yarn` then `yarn dev` in the `console` folder
+1. Run sh start.sh
+2. If you receive an error that the subgraph was not deployed due to a 'connection refused' error or similar, then cd into ./subgraph and run `yarn build-and-deploy-local`
-7. Create a stream in the example project folder to test it out by running the `wrapTokens` and `createFlow` scripts and specifying `--network localhost` like this: `npx hardhat run scripts/wrapTokens.js --network localhost` and `npx hardhat run scripts/createFlow.js --network localhost`
+3. Create a stream in the example project folder to test it out by running the `wrapTokens` and `createFlow` scripts and specifying `--network localhost` like this: `npx hardhat run scripts/wrapTokens.js --network localhost` and `npx hardhat run scripts/createFlow.js --network localhost`
+4. Head to your local console running on localhost:3000 and see your newly created stream in the 'Hardhat' tab!

 You’re up and running!
 Now you can use the console locally with your other work!